apache/pekko/docs/src/main/paradox/stream/stream-graphs.md

 <a id="partial-graph-dsl"></a>
 ## Constructing and combining Partial Graphs

-Sometimes it is not possible (or needed) to construct the entire computation graph in one place, but instead construct all of its different phases in different places and in the end connect them all into a complete graph and run it.
+Sometimes, it is not possible (or needed) to construct the entire computation graph in one place, but instead construct all of its different phases in different places and in the end connect them all into a complete graph and run it.

 This can be achieved by @scala[returning a different `Shape` than `ClosedShape`, for example `FlowShape(in, out)`, from the